yunfanY-bot/flight-search/RESULTS.md

 No such airport!

-Funny discovery we found out is that if we set the departure airport as PVG (Shanghai) and the destination airport as HGH (Hangzhou),
+## Funny discovery is that

+if we set the departure airport as PVG (Shanghai) and the destination airport as HGH (Hangzhou),

 it shows the route is PVG -> FOC (Fuzhou) -> HGH, which is redundant.
-In fact, Shanghai is too close to Hangzhou, and it is supposed to travel by train instead of

-by flight.
-In reality, no one would actually take the flight to Hangzhou from Shanghai.
+In fact, Shanghai is too close to Hangzhou, and it is supposed to travel by train instead of by flight.
+In reality, no one would actually take the flight to Hangzhou from Shanghai:)